SvetlanaArt/RollTheDie/README.md

 # RollTheDie

 Small game to roll the twelve-sided die with extentions in editor mode.

-(Unity editor ver 2022.3.19f1)

-The game allows the user to throw a 12-sided cube (die) onto a table and count the result of the throws.
+The game allows a user to throw the 12-sided cube (die) onto a table and count the result of the throws.

 ![game](https://github.com/SvetlanaArt/RollTheDie/assets/148551551/340de3d4-107a-46b2-ae82-84fd368601c0)

+## Ver

+Unity editor ver 2022.3.19f1

+Assets:

+- Text Mesh Pro: TextMeshPro 3.0.6
+- DOTween (HOTween V2)  1.2.765

 ## Class Structure